Academics

 Respect and inclusivity

-Values-based behavior and citizenship
+Values-based behavior

 Use of visual aids, manipulatives, and digital tools